scottsawyer/mailchimp_ecommerce/README.txt

     * This module provides integration with Mailchimp, a popular email delivery service.
-The module makes it easy for website users or visitors to control which of your email lists they want to be on (or off), lets you generate and send Mailchimp email campaigns from your site, and lets you and your users view a history of emails they have been sent from Mailchimp.
+The module makes it easy for website users or visitors to control which of your email audiences they want to be on (or off), lets you generate and send Mailchimp email campaigns from your site, and lets you and your users view a history of emails they have been sent from Mailchimp.
       More generally, it aspires to makes your email delivery world efficient